 Reasons for denial related to health:

-You can be denied a green card application by U.S. Citizenship and Immigration Services (USCIS) based on the following five different health reasons.
+You can be denied a green card application by USCIS based on the following five different health reasons.
 The list includes;

 If you suffer from certain infectious diseases (such as gonorrhea, syphilis, leprosy, tuberculosis), you will likely need to receive immediate treatment.
 If you do not cure yourself and are likely to spread the infection among others, USCIS may deny you a green card.

-It may be impossible for you to get a green card if your medical exam reveals that you are abusing prescription medications, illegal drugs, or alcohol.
+It may be impossible for you to get a green card if your medical exam reveals that you are abusing illegal drugs, or alcohol.
+In case of history of substance abuse, you may be asked to take a drug test or provide documentation of your participation in a drug treatment program.

 USCIS may deny you a green card if you have an illness that might make you violent.
-Drinking and driving are considered disorders by USCIS because they harm others.
+Drinking and driving are considered as disorders by USCIS because it can harm others.

 You may also be considered inadmissible if you cannot show proof of your vaccinations until now.